 Exploratory communication and interactions

-“We approach our youths with open-ended questions,” explained Haliburton-Rudy.
-“We come from a lens of curiosity.
-We don’t need to be the experts in the room.
-Instead, we allow the youths to educate us about their journey and where they are with respect to their sexual exploration or gender exploration.”
+Staff members approach youths with open-ended questions, coming from a lens of curiosity.
+Rather than be the experts in the room, they allow young people to educate them about their journey and where they are with respect to their sexual exploration or gender exploration.

 “I cannot express how important it is to have peer support for LGBTQ youths, and I’m proud that we’ve incorporated it into our group therapy process,” Thompson said.

 In peer support, clients are taught to use healthy communication skills like: